 Queen’s University: Limestone, Lectures, and Game Day

-Founded in 1841, Queen’s University gives Kingston a steady heartbeat of ideas, arts, and athletics.
+Founded in 1841, Queen’s University gives the area a steady heartbeat of ideas, arts, and athletics.
 From concerts to conferences, the campus spills life into the city year-round.
 The limestone architecture ties in beautifully with the rest of downtown — heritage with a student buzz.

 Royal Military College of Canada (RMC): Leadership on the Water